medic/cht-docs/content/en/apps/examples/direct-to-patient.md

 CHT-RapidPro SMS workflows allows for automated visit scheduling, replying and routing to an SMS based gateway based on preconfigured SMS logic, thus eliminating the need for a healthcare worker (clerk or clinician, depending on the intervention specifics) to send, monitor and reply to each text.
 To use SMS workflows with CHT, you will need a texting channel (a service that enables you to send or receive messages or a phone call).
 CHT can be integrated with a texting channel like an SMS aggregator which provides a reliable cloud based platform to send and receive an unlimited number of SMSs to and from clients or household members.

- ### Direct-to-patient workflow technical architecture
+ ### Direct-to-client, two-way texting, technical architecture

 The CHT-RapidPro integration enables App builders to build complex conversational SMS workflows that support client care and support coordination of care at the facility and community levels.